mstarLabs/Active-Directory-Domain-Services/README.md

 ### Deploy Domain-Joined Client

 - Provisioned a Windows 10 Enterprise client within the Sales workstation network segment.
-- Configured the client to communicate with enterprise identity services through the firewall policies established by the Enterprise Firewall Platform.
+- Configured the client to communicate with enterprise identity services through the least-privilege firewall policies implemented by the Enterprise Firewall Platform.
 - Joined the workstation to the **lab.local** Active Directory domain.
 - Verified successful authentication using a domain user account.